nshitolay/cse-15l-lab-reports/lab2.md

 2. Examples of using StringServer
 ![Hello](images/image9.png)
-- The methods that are called are the main method in the StringServer class and the handleRequest method in the URLHandler class.
+- The methods that are called are the `main` method in the StringServer class and the `handleRequest` method in the URLHandler class.
-- The argument for the main method is 4000.
-The argument for the handleRequest method is the url of the server.
-The field variable String word is an empty string initially.
+- The argument for the `main` method is 4000.
+The argument for the `handleRequest` method is the url of the server.
+The field variable `String word` is an empty string initially.
-- The field variable String word changes every time a new word is added as it adds the new word to the end of the String.
-String word changed to "Hello" after the request.
+- The field variable `String word` changes every time a new word is added as it adds the new word to the end of the String. `String word` changed to "Hello" after the request.
 The URI changes to http://localhost:4000/add-message?s=Hello
 ![How are you](images/image6.png)
-- The methods that is called is the handleRequest method in the URLHandler class.
+- The methods that is called is the `handleRequest` method in the URLHandler class.
-- The argument for the handleRequest method is the url of the server.
-The field variable String word "Hello" initially.
+- The argument for the `handleRequest` method is the url of the server.
+The field variable `String word` is "Hello" initially.
-- The field variable String word changes every time a new word is added as it adds the new word to the end of the String.
-String word changed to "Hello" + "\n" + "How are you" after the request.
+- The field variable `String word` changes every time a new word is added as it adds the new word to the end of the String. `String word` changed to "Hello" + "\n" + "How are you" after the request.
 The URI changes to http://localhost:4000/add-message?s=How%20are%20you

 # Part 2 - Debugging